A brand that has evolved over 130 years, but we will always be Bliss.

 The E.W.
 Bliss Co. is formally founded

-The E.W.
-Bliss Co. was incorporated by E.W.
-Bliss, Anna M. Bliss, William A. Porter, Frank M. Leavitt and Charles L. Hart with capital of $100,000.
+Incorporated by E.W.
+Bliss, Anna M. Bliss, William A. Porter, Frank M. Leavitt and Charles L. Hart, The E.W.
+Bliss Co. had a capital of $100,000.

 1890

-Bliss Acquires More Capital
+Acquiring More Capital

 The company increased its holdings by buying out the business of the Stiles & Parker Press Company and the U. S. Projectile Company.